goci-io/k8s-namespace-provisioning/README.md

 ![terraform](https://github.com/goci-io/k8s-namespace-provisioning/workflows/terraform/badge.svg?branch=master)

-This terraform module provisions a ready to use namespace with docker registry secrets, resource quotas, limits and a service account with limited rbac permissions.
+This terraform module provisions a ready to use namespace with docker registry secrets, resource quotas and limits.
+Additionally it allows everyone in the namespace to use a Pod security policy specified by `pod_security_policy_name`.
+This behaviour can also be disabled.
+We suggest to install a default PSP which does not allow Pods without a Security Context or using inapproriate permissions.

 ### Usage